 The Board directs the Undertaking's affairs to ensure its prosperity, whilst meeting the appropriate interests of its shareholders and third parties, such as customers and regulators.
+The key overarching responsibility of the Board is one of management on an ongoing basis including management of strategic, operational, financial and reputational risk to which the Undertaking may be exposed.
 In particular, the Board provides effective, prudent and ethical oversight of the Undertaking.